If you are interested in earning academic (Psych 499) credit for working in a lab, follow these steps:

 Current Research Opportunities

-Interested in working with a faculty member or graduate student on a research project?
-The following projects are recruiting undergraduates to help out in their labs.
+Interested in working with a Psychology Department faculty member or graduate student on a research project?
+The projects listed below are recruiting undergraduates to help out in their labs.